-Dates Number of cases set up Under investigation Closed Unsuccessful Closed with Recovery
+Dates Number of referrals reviewed Under investigation Recommendation to serve notices ongoing Closed with Recovery

 2021-22 9 0 2 4 3

 2022-23 57 16 14 24 3

 Of the cases referred in 2022-23, a vast majority were passed to CAFT during the period from October 2022.
 In terms of successful outcomes, although these are currently low, there are still a lot of investigations ongoing and a similar number where recommendations have been made.
 It is more than likely that a significant number of those with recommendations will result in properties not being allocated due to issues identified during the investigations.
 We should be in a position to provide more meaningful data later in the year when more investigations have been resolved.